Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
-A toolkit for designing Modal (kybd only) UIs for PCs using the wxWidgets cross-platform GUI library.
+A source-code toolkit for designing Modal (kybd only) UIs for PCs using the wxWidgets cross-platform GUI library.
 In a kybd only GUI, the kybd serves the dual functions of text entry and screen-space selection.
 Such a GUI is therefore neccesarily "modal" in that it has modes of operation in which the meaning of keystrokes possibly changes.
-The advantage of a kybd only GUI is that it is simpler to design and simpler to use.
+The advantage of a modal kybd only GUI is that it is simpler to design and simpler to use.
 Engineering apps such as CAD tools and developer tools that involve a lot of app-user interaction benefit most from kybd only UIs.